BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Safety first

 It’s time to get in a safety mindset by making sure you’re ready to keep baby safe at all times.
 Make sure any new baby gear meets current safety requirements, get started on baby proofing, take an infant safety and CPR class and get your vaccines.
-There’s a lot to think about, but it’s better to think about it now, before baby comes.
+There’s a lot to think about, but it’s better to check it off your list now, before baby comes.

 Sleep while you can